Mahdi-Nozari/mahdi-nozari.github.io/_tabs/Teams.md

 ---

 ## Scientific Society of Mechanical Engineering at IUST
 The SSME is a team consisting of passionate students who try to make the academic place a little more favorable.
- The members are volenteers, and the only goal is to help all student experience a better environment.
-The SSME organizes visits to indusrties and related laboratories, software classes, meetings with faculty and professionals, scientific competitions and more.
+The members are volunteers, and the only goal is to help all students experience a better environment.
+The SSME organizes visits to industries and related laboratories, software classes, meetings with faculty and professionals, scientific competitions, and more.
 I am proud to have been a member for 4 years up to 2021, where I was involved with every part of the programs.
 ![Team 3](/personalwebpage/images/SSMEIUST.jpg)
 <p align="center"><i>Glider competition organized by the SSME</i></p>

 ---

 ## Editorial Board Of Momentum
-A Quarterly scientific magazine, Momentum (Tekane) is entirely planned and written by eager mechanical engineering graduate and undergraduate students.
-It usually covers topics on different fields in mechanical engineering, in order to familiarize students with details among various fields of work.
-I have written and designed
-Inforgraphics for the magazine, and have won an award for it in an international competition.
+A quarterly scientific magazine, Momentum (Tekane), is entirely planned and written by eager mechanical engineering graduate and undergraduate students.
+It usually covers topics in different fields in mechanical engineering in order to familiarize students with details among various fields of work.
+I have written and designed infographics for the magazine and have won an award for it in an international competition.
 ![Team 3](/personalwebpage/images/InforgraphicTekane.JPG)
 <p align="center"><i>An Infographic made by me for one of the issues</i></p>